The concept of good privatization of health care: synergy of freedom and regulation

 The concept of privatization of health care and private health insurance often raises controversy and discussions about the role of the state in providing medical care.
 Today, the confusion was caused by Konfederat, who, although he identifies himself as a representative of a party with libertarian beliefs, presented populist demands.
 Unfortunately, he somewhat discredited the idea of freedom, an issue that requires much deeper thought and debate, and not overly simple election slogans.
 In the following article, I present an alternative vision of the privatization of health care, which probably optimally combines elements of freedom and regulation.
 This is a ready recipe for all those in power to quickly heal the system.

-An important aspect of the proposed model is the redistribution of people who do not pay health insurance contributions.
-Currently, the state covers the costs of treating such people through the National Health Fund.
-In the new concept, these people would ultimately be distributed proportionally between private health insurers.
-This would require the introduction of appropriate mechanisms and regulations to ensure that these people receive medical services equivalent to those paying contributions to private insurers.
-So, let's say that Insurance Company 1 would have to guarantee the same standard of service to those who signed up for it as to the pensioner from Koszalin who will be selected by lot.
+Point 3: Redistribution of individuals currently funded by the state who do not pay contributions.
+An important aspect of the proposed model is the redistribution of individuals who do not pay health insurance contributions.
+Currently, the state covers the treatment costs for such individuals through the National Health Fund (NFZ).
+In the new concept, these individuals would ultimately be allocated proportionally among private health insurers.
+This would require the introduction of appropriate mechanisms and regulations to guarantee that these individuals receive equivalent medical care as those paying contributions to private insurers.
+In other words, let's say Insurer 1 would have to guarantee the same standard of service to those who have signed up with them as to a pensioner from Koszalin who is randomly assigned.
 Since we are paying for it anyway, let's leave it in private hands.

-The proposed model, combining effective state regulation and private health insurance, would aim to heal the health care system.
+Item 5: Healing the system A proposed model, combining effective state regulation and private health insurance, would aim to heal the healthcare system.
 Citizens would have greater freedom of choice and access to higher quality medical services.
-The redistribution of people not paying contributions between private insurance companies would ensure that no social group would be left out, and reducing PIT would contribute to greater financial balance for people using private insurance.
+The redistribution of individuals not paying contributions among private insurers would ensure that no social group is left behind, and a reduction in personal income tax would contribute to greater financial balance for those using private insurance.
+Insurers would soon appear who would say, "We reward A&E departments" that admit patients within 15 minutes; sign up with us.

 Summary: